General information on ranking

 QS Academic Reputation (10%)

-This metric gives us an accurate impression of the reputation of an MBA program and is based on university and business school nominations of academics from around the world between 2016 and 2020.
+This metric gives QS an accurate impression of the reputation of an MBA programme and is based on university and business school nominations of academics from around the world.
+Academics name the institutions which they believe are the strongest in their subject area.
+The survey has grown to become the world’s largest surveys of academic opinion, and, in terms of size and scope, is an unparalleled means of measuring sentiment in the academic community.

 Research Impact (2.5%)